EugenieKa/SEMANTIC/README.md

-Displaying results for a sparql query on endpoint is deactivated (uncommented) because of the long length of json results
+It is deactivated sparql queries on endpoint (uncommented) because of the long length of json results

 It is activated to find graphs in endpoint